• Home

 Waiting for take off on the runway in Kathmandu.
 It’s nice to be able to see the pilots.
 My 11 year old isn’t phased.

-Yes, you read that right, there was a safety announcement, a liveried stewardess comes as standard on these flights.
 After her chat she hands out sweets and cotton wool for ears before sitting at the back of the plane with the larger bags.
 I wouldn’t want her job for the world.

 Then we were off, soaring and roaring up through the fog and clouds.

-We grabbed seats on the left hand side, the side you want for the best mountain views, but with fog, cloud and dirty windows, there was little to see.
+We grabbed seats on the left-hand side, the side you want for the best mountain views, but with fog, cloud and dirty windows, there was little to see.
 On a clear day the views must be amazing, we lucked out.

 Getting from Kathmandu to Lukla.
 Tekking Everest region and Base Camp Nepal